wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.2.0 =
+* Fix: There was an issue when re-sizing PNG files.
+* Change: Lazysizes from 1.0.0 to 1.0.1 (seo improvement).
+* Change: Use minified version of retinajs.

 = 3.1.0 =
 * Add: Lazy-loading option for PictureFill (Pro).